mvrzan/salesforce-einstein-personalization-llm/README.md

 The chat messages are then picked up by the Salesforce backend and a Heroku web server that is empowered with the Heroku AppLink integration, and makes it ready for Salesforce Personalization.

 When a relevant message is detected, it triggers a network call to the Salesforce Personalization which delivers individualized recommendations.
 This ensures that web content, product suggestions, and visual styling are dynamically adapted to each user’s conversation context, providing a customized and engaging experience.

+> WARNING: The Heroku AppLink is currently in pilot.
+The products offered as part of the pilot aren’t intended for production use and are considered as a Beta Service and are subject to the Beta Services terms at https://www.salesforce.com/company/legal/agreements.jsp.

 ## How does it work?